-We tend to spend our lives collecting achievements and earning recognition for things that might not be meaningful to us, simply because the society considers it as meaningful.
+We tend to spend our lives collecting achievements and earning recognition for things that might not be meaningful to us, simply because society considers them as meaningful.

-Certainly there’s nothing wrong with earning lots of money, getting a promotion, or winning a game, but these aren’t the most important types of accomplishment is your goal is happiness and peace.
+Certainly, there’s nothing wrong with earning lots of money, getting a promotion, or winning a game, but these aren’t the most important types of accomplishment if your goal is happiness and peace.

 Redefine your most meaningful accomplishment as being those that support qualities such as happiness and peace.

 88. Listen to Your Feelings (They Are Trying to Tell you Something)

 Your feelings make a foolproof guidance system to navigate you through life.
 They let you know whether you’re off track and headed toward unhappiness, or on track headed toward peace of mind.

 When your experience of life is other than pleasant and you find yourself most of the time feeling angry, resentful, depressed, and so forth, this is a warning sign that you are off track.
 This is time to make adjustments in your life and change something.